JoergBusch/Mark/README.md

 ### Installing

 * Create a Discord Application following [this](https://docs.discord4j.com/discord-application-tutorial)
-* Create a Riot Api Key following [this](https://developer.riotgames.com/docs/portal)
+* Create an Riot Api Key following [this](https://developer.riotgames.com/docs/portal)
 * Replace the Discord token and Riot api key in *SecretFile* with your personal token and key.

 ### Executing program

-* Build Gradle project and run the *shadowJar* task that creates a runnable jar file
+* Run the Gradle build task then run the *shadowJar* task to create a .jar file you can execute using

 ```
 java -jar mark-all.jar